 C.C.P.
 Article 3421 Small Succession Defined

-A small succession, within the meaning of this Title, is the succession or the ancillary succession of a person who at any time has died leaving property in Louisiana having a gross value of seventy-five thousand dollars or less valued as of the date of death or, if the date of death occurred at least twenty-five years prior to the date of filing of a small succession affidavit as authorized in this Title, leaving property in Louisiana of any value.
+A small succession, within the meaning of this Title, is the succession or the ancillary succession of a person who at any time has died leaving property in Louisiana having a gross value of one hundred twenty five thousand dollars or less valued as of the date of death or, if the date of death occurred at least twenty-five years prior to the date of filing of a small succession affidavit as authorized in this Title, leaving property in Louisiana of any value.

 Gross Value is the value of all assets owned at the time of death BEFORE any debts.